Main Navigation

 2. Understanding History and Power to Address Sexual Violence

-Sexual violence overlaps and is intertwined with all forms of oppression, making it crucial to understand the context and history that shape our current societal views and experiences of it.
-In this workshop, we provide an overview of the historical roots of sexual violence in the U.S., and connect that history to current social, cultural, structural, and power dynamics operating on college campuses.
-Using a power-conscious framework, we identify strategies to effectively address campus sexual violence that include shifting attention to the people who cause harm, identifying harmful behaviors, and developing strategies to prevent them.
+Sexual violence is intertwined with all forms of oppression, making it crucial to understand the context and history that shape our understanding of violence.
+In this workshop, we provide an overview of the historical roots of sexual violence in the U.S., and connect that history to current dynamics operating on college campuses.
+We identify strategies to effectively address campus sexual violence that include shifting attention to the people who cause harm, identifying harmful behaviors, and developing strategies to prevent them.

 3. Repairing Harm & Restoring Relationships